 You can convert 3D and CAD files in supported formats to PDFs that have one or more pages.
-The default preset works best for most types of conversion; however, you can change these settings or select a different preset before or during the conversion.
+The default preset works best for most types of conversion; however, you can change these settings or select a different preset during conversion.
 To view and/or edit your default conversion settings before you convert a file, open the Acrobat Preferences dialog box.
 In Categories, select Convert To PDF, select a file format, and click Edit Settings.
-You can also change this right before your file converts in the Converter settings dialog box.